 HighLife SAS, a medtech company focused on the development of a unique Trans-Septal Mitral Valve Replacement (“TSMVR”) system to treat patients suffering from mitral regurgitation, announced today that several presentations will be …

 The HighLife Mitral Valve Replacement System consists of two components, a valve prosthesis and a ring shaped Sub-Annular Implant (SAI).
 The valve self-centers and aligns itself upon delivery inside the SAI ring surrounding it, thus allowing an easy and safe delivery.

 Respects the Anatomy

-As the Sub-Annular Ring Implant brings the native valve leaflets towards the HighLife Valve, this creates a very efficient sealing effect around the prosthesis that prevents any para-valvular leaks from occuring.
+As the Sub-Annular Ring Implant brings the native valve leaflets towards the HighLife Valve, this creates a sealing effect around the prosthesis that prevents any para-valvular leaks from occurring.

 Adapts to Every Patient

 The HighLife Mitral Valve covers with one size the majority of mitral valve regurgitation patients.
-The valve can be implanted in native annuli with the largest axis starting at 35 mm up to 50 mm, and it adapts in every case to the anatomy.
+The valve can be implanted in native annuli with the largest axis starting at 30 mm up to 45 mm, and it adapts to the anatomy.